Search icon

 Sophie Collins

-A mum voiced her concern on Irish radio recently because her toddler has regressed a bit since the arrival of her baby sister.
+A mum voiced her concern on Irish radio because her toddler has regressed a bit since the arrival of her baby sister.

 The worried parent asked was it normal that she had stopped talking and started babbling like her three-month-old sister.